-The statement of net position presents financial information on all of the Authority's assets and liabilities, with the difference between the two reported as net position.
+The statement of net position reports all of the Authority's assets, liabilities, deferred outflows/inflows of resources and net position.
 This combines and consolidates the Authority's current financial resources with capital assets and long-term obligations.
 The purpose of this statement is to give the reader an understanding of the Authority's total net worth.